 Keywords: Memory; Metamemory; Judgments of Learning; Face Perception; Cross-Race Effect

-“They all look the same.”
-Using Judgments of Learning to Explore the Role of Social Categorization in the Cross-Race Effect
+“They all look the same?”
+Participant Ethnicity Moderates the Cross-Race Effect on Judgments of Learning

 Human faces convey a wealth of social information.
 The encoding and subsequent processing of this information influences decision-making and drives individuals’ general behavior (see Bruce & Young, 2012, for review).
-Although people are exceptionally well-versed at recognizing faces, several factors influence the accuracy of facial recognition, including attractiveness (Shepherd & Ellis, 1973), age (Anastasi & Rhodes, 2005; Rhodes & Anastasi, 2012), gender (Wright & Sladden, 2003), and, relevant to the present study, the race/ethnicity (Malpass & Kravits, 1969) of the target face (see Shapiro & Penrod, 1986).
+Although people are exceptionally well-versed at recognizing faces, several factors influence the accuracy of facial recognition, including attractiveness (Shepherd & Ellis, 1973), age (Anastasi & Rhodes, 2005; Rhodes & Anastasi, 2012), gender (Wright & Sladden, 2003), and, relevant to the present study, the race/ethnicity of the target face (Malpass & Kravits, 1969; see Shapiro & Penrod, 1986).
 However, across these factors, a common pattern emerges where individuals are typically better at recognizing ingroup members' faces than outgroup members (i.e., the ingroup memory advantage; see Herzmann & Curran, 2013).

-In this present study, we focus specifically on the Cross-Race Effect (CRE or own-race bias), which refers to the robust finding that individuals are more accurate when identifying faces belonging to their own racial or ethnic ingroup compared to other-race faces (Malpass & Kravitz, 1969).
-Given the broad impact of racial perceptions on social-cognitive processes (e.g., stereotyping and prejudice; see Cosmides, Tooby, & Kurzban, 2003, for review), the ingroup memory advantage has been commonly studied by investigating the CRE.
+In the present study, we focus specifically on the Cross-Race Effect (CRE or own-race bias), which refers to the robust finding that individuals are more accurate when identifying faces belonging to their own racial or ethnic ingroup compared to other-race faces (Malpass & Kravitz, 1969).
+Given the broad impact of racial perceptions on social-cognitive processes (e.g., stereotyping and prejudice; see Cosmides, Tooby, & Kurzban, 2003, for review), the ingroup memory advantage has been commonly studied through the lens CRE.
 Often, these studies have compared facial recognition between Black and Caucasian adults.
 However, this effect is not limited to this specific comparison, as the CRE has been shown to replicate using ethnically diverse samples of adults (Meissner & Brigham, 2001) and children (Corenblum & Meissner, 2006).
 Additionally, Meissner and Brigham (2001) analyzed findings from 91 independent samples that found both correct recognition and discriminability (i.e., participants’ ability at test to discern between previously presented and new targets) were greater for same versus other-race faces, demonstrating the robustness of the CRE, regardless of specific ingroup versus outgroup comparisons.
-As such, the CRE generalizes to a variety of contexts.
+As such, the CRE generalizes across a variety of contexts.

-Understanding the specific factors which contribute to the CRE is critical, given the potential consequences of misremembering an individual.
-While misremembering a face may lead to embarrassment in social situations, more serious consequences can occur within legal settings.
+Understanding the specific factors that contribute to the CRE is critical, given the potential consequences of misremembering an individual.
+While misremembering a face may lead to embarrassment in social situations, more serious consequences can occur in legal settings.
 For example, the justice system makes extensive use of eyewitness memory, and jury decisions are often directly influenced by eyewitness accounts.
-Thus, factors influencing the accuracy of eyewitness memory may have severe consequences if victims falsely identify an individual as having perpetrated a crime.
+Factors influencing the accuracy of eyewitness memory may have severe consequences if victims falsely identify an individual as having perpetrated a crime.
 Consistent with this notion, the Montana Innocence Project estimates that upwards of 40% of wrongful convictions result from biased cross-racial identification (Montana Innocence Project, 2024).
 Additionally, several legal cases illustrate the importance of understanding the CRE.
 In a notable example, Terance Garner, a 16-year-old African-American, was falsely identified by a Caucasian victim as the perpetrator of an armed robbery and shooting.
 Based on this erroneous cross-racial eyewitness identification and suggestive questioning by law enforcement, Garner was tried and ultimately convicted on counts of armed robbery, kidnapping, and attempted murder (see Terence Garner- National Registry of Exonerations, 2012 for more details).
 However, approximately four years after the trial, new evidence emerged and, following national attention, Garner was granted a new trial.
 The case was ultimately dismissed, with the prosecution publicly stating that they no longer believed Garner was guilty (Grine & Coward, 2014).
 Given the occurrences of this and similar cases, understanding the mechanisms behind the CRE is imperative for promoting the well-being and freedom of individuals.